 (5) The Ocean

 Recent research has established that global- and regional-scale processes in the ocean and atmosphere can influence the production of anadromous species such as salmon, lamprey, and cutthroat trout, as well as the structure and dynamics of marine ecosystems.
-Natural variation in these processes must be understood to correctly interpret the response of fish to management actions in the Columbia Basin.
+Natural variation in these processes must be understood to correctly interpret the response of fish to management actions in the Columbia Basin (e.g., ISRP, 2012-3; Jacobson et al., 2012).

 The marine survival of juvenile fish, and their growth rates and age and size structures, are linked to local and regional processes in the North Pacific Ocean.
 Salmon abundances in the California Current region (off Washington, Oregon, and California) and in the Gulf of Alaska (Alaska Current) may respond in opposite ways to shifts in climatic regime.
 For example, during periods of a strong low pressure in atmospheric circulation over the North Pacific Ocean in winter (Aleutian Low), zooplankton production and early marine survival of juvenile salmonids generally increase in the Alaska Current and decrease in the California Current.
 Climatic phase shifts characteristic of the strong Aleutian Low regime occurred from about 1925 to 1946 and after 1976/77; both periods were marked by precipitous declines in the coho salmon fishery off Oregon.
 Opposing cycles of salmon abundance between the Alaska Current and the California Current regions underscore the importance of stock-specific regulation of ocean fisheries.
 In 1999, a phase shift in the Victoria climate pattern and sea surface temperature seems to have influenced productivity of the California Current more than the Alaska Current.
 As a result of favorable marine conditions in both the California and Alaska currents, the total production of salmon in the eastern North Pacific and Gulf of Alaska reached an all-time high in the early 2000s.
+The relationship between ocean conditions and other anadromous species, such as white sturgeon and Pacific lamprey, is less well known.

 While the marine production of salmon can be tied to major oceanic and atmospheric circulation, salmon life cycles are shorter than the inter-decadal periods of large-scale climatic change, and short-term climate change phenomena such as the El Nino-Southern Oscillation also can have a strong influence on freshwater and marine survival of salmonids.
 Thus, the ability to predict adult salmon returns in the face of both short-term and long-term climate change is critical to harvest management and recovery of depressed stocks of Columbia River salmonids.
 While the abundance of salmonids is known to track large- and small-scale shifts in climate, the specific mechanisms of biological response are poorly understood.
 Decadal and interannual cycles of ocean productivity have the potential to mask changes in the survival of salmon during freshwater phases of their life cycle, confounding interpretation of the performance of restoration efforts and increasing losses of some stocks.
-There is also increasing evidence that ocean fisheries on groundfish (Pacific whiting, walleye, pollock, halibut, etc.) and coastal pelagic species (squid, sardines, anchovies, etc.) may affect salmonids through food web interactions.
+There is also increasing evidence that ocean fisheries on groundfish (Pacific whiting, walleye pollock, halibut, etc.) and coastal pelagic species (squid, sardines, anchovies, etc.) may affect salmonids through food-web interactions.
 Stocks with different life history traits and ocean migration patterns may be favored under different combinations of climate and more local conditions, and such differences may afford stability to salmon species in the face of environmental variability.
 Conservative standards for harvest, hatchery practices, and freshwater habitat protection may be necessary even during periods of high ocean productivity to maintain the genetic diversity needed to withstand subsequent troughs in productivity.